N-Body Oscillator Interactions of Higher-Order Coupling Functions: Discussion

 \section{Discussion}

-In summary, we derived coupling functions that capture higher-order $N$-body interactions.
-We applied this method to two systems, the CGL model and a thalamic neuron model.
-While we did not consider heterogeneity, the formulation allows for the vector fields to be entirely different, so long as the oscillator periods are similar in the absence of coupling.
-Despite only considering pairwise interactions in the original systems, we found that higher-order terms were necessary to reproduce the dynamics of the original system.
-In the CGL model, even though the $O(\ve^2)$ reduced model contained 3-body interactions, it was the $O(\ve^3)$ reduced model (which also contains 3-body interactions) that could capture additional nonlinearities, suggesting that in general, $N$-body interactions \textit{per se} are not always sufficient for accuracy.
-In the thalamic model, we considered two examples, the first at $I_\text{app}=\SI{0.8}{\mu A/cm^2}$ $E_\text{syn}=-100$ and the second at $I_\text{app}=\SI{0.6}{\mu A/cm^2}$ $E_\text{syn}=0$.
+In summary, we derived coupling functions that capture higher-order $N$-body interactions \yp{while allowing for nontrivial effects from slowly decaying Floquet modes}.
+While we did not consider heterogeneity, the formulation allows for the vector fields to be entirely different, so long as \yp{there exists a parameter in each system that can bring the oscillators to the same period, or alternatively, so long as} the oscillator periods are similar in the absence of coupling.
+We applied our method to two systems, the CGL model and a thalamic neuron model.
+We found that higher-order terms were necessary to reproduce the dynamics of the original system.
+In the CGL model, even though the $O(\ve^2)$ reduced model contained 3-body interactions, it was the $O(\ve^3)$ reduced model that captured additional nonlinearities, suggesting that in general, $N$-body interactions alone are not always sufficient to reproduce full model dynamics.
+In the thalamic model, we considered two examples, the first at $I_\text{app}=\SI{0.8}{\micro A/cm^2}$ $E_\text{syn}=-100$ and the second at $I_\text{app}=\SI{0.6}{\micro A/cm^2}$ $E_\text{syn}=0$.
 In the first example, we captured the loss in stability of the splay state using the $O(\ve^2)$ model.
-In the second example, we observed limit cycle behavior in the phase difference of the full model by taking $g_\text{syn}\equiv \ve <0$ and exploring beyond a biologically relevant parameter regime.
-The $O(\ve^2)$ reduced model captured this limit cycle behavior.
-The difference in $\ve$ values between the full and reduced models to capture similar behaviors was notably different from the previous examples.
-This difference is likely due to the existence of a SNIC bifurcation just below the parameter value $I_\text{app}=\SI{0.6}{\mu A/cm^2}$.
+In the second example, we exploring beyond a biologically relevant parameter regime and observed limit cycle behavior in the phase difference of the full model for $g_\text{syn}\equiv \ve <0$, which the $O(\ve^2)$ reduced model captured.
+We noted that the $\ve$ values between the full and reduced models differed more than previous examples to capture similar behaviors.
+This difference is likely due to the existence of a SNIC bifurcation just below the parameter value $I_\text{app}=\SI{0.6}{\micro A/cm^2}$.